-This report therefore seeks to provide a Strategic Sustainability review for Eastern IFCA.
+This report therefore seeks to provide a Strategic Sustainability review for Kent & Essex IFCA.
 In doing so this seeks to:

-- Recap the key characteristics of the IFCA district and the fisheries within the district. - Provide a review of the findings of the MSC pre-assessment process for fisheries in the region that was carried out in Stage 2 of Project Inshore. - Highlight the process and next steps required for those fisheries identified as ready for full MSC assessment - Provide a strategic structure to guide future management actions for those fisheries where the IFCA is responsible for stock management to show how they can move towards a level deemed sustainable by the MSC standard. - Highlight those fisheries where stock management initiatives need to be taken at a greater scale of management jurisdiction.
+- Recap the key characteristics of the IFCA district and the fisheries within the district. - Provide a review of the findings of the MSC pre-assessment process for fisheries in the region that was carried out in stage 2 of Project Inshore. - Highlight the process and next steps required for those fisheries identified as ready for full MSC assessment - Provide a strategic structure to guide future management actions for those fisheries where the IFCA is responsible for stock management, to enable fisheries to move towards a level deemed sustainable by the MSC standard. - Highlight those fisheries where stock management initiatives need to be taken at a greater scale of management jurisdiction.

-This report is advisory only and is intended to provide a method for developing local stock management initiatives and action where this is deemed appropriate.
+This report is advisory only and is intended to provide a blueprint for developing local stock management initiatives and action where this is deemed appropriate.